📊

 How does automated SPC charting reduce quality control labor costs?

-Automated Statistical Process Control (SPC) charting reduces quality labor by 35-50% by eliminating manual charting while improving detection speed.
-Manual SPC process: quality engineer collects measurements (30 minutes/day), manually plots charts (45 minutes/day), calculates control limits (20 minutes/week), interprets trends (30 minutes/day) = 2.5 hours daily + 3.3 hours weekly for 1 product parameter.
-With 10 parameters requiring SPC monitoring, manual effort reaches 20-30 hours weekly per quality engineer.
-Automated dashboard: measurements collected automatically, charts updated in real-time, control limit calculations continuous, trend detection algorithmic (run-rules, Cusum analysis).
-Quality engineer time drops to 5-10 hours weekly for exception investigation and corrective action planning.
-For a manufacturer with 2-3 quality engineers, automation saves 30-50 hours weekly, equivalent to 1 FTE annually.
-Cost savings: if quality engineer salary is $60,000/year, labor savings = $30,000-$50,000 annually.
-ROI on monthly software cost ($1,500): achieved in 6-9 months from labor savings alone, plus additional benefits from reduced scrap and rework.
+Automated SPC reduces quality labor 35-50% while improving detection speed.
+Manual SPC: collect measurements (30 min/day), plot charts (45 min/day), calculate limits (20 min/week), interpret trends (30 min/day) = 2.5 hours daily + 3.3 hours weekly for one parameter.
+With 10 parameters: 20-30 hours weekly per engineer.
+Automated dashboard: measurements collected automatically, charts real-time, limits continuous, trend detection algorithmic (run-rules, Cusum).
+Time drops to 5-10 hours weekly.
+For 2-3 engineers, automation saves 30-50 hours weekly (1 FTE annually).
+Labor savings: ~$30,000-$50,000 yearly at $60,000 salary.
+ROI on $1,500/month software achieved in 6-9 months from labor savings alone, plus scrap and rework reduction benefits.

 What alert response time do quality dashboards enable for process drift detection?